laurenlucero/which-beyonce/README.md

 ## Overview
-Which Beyoncé? is a memory matching card game built with two other developers during module 1 of 4 at [Turing School of Software and Design](https://turing.io/).
+Which Beyoncé? is a memory matching card game built with two other front end developers during module 1 of 4 at [Turing School of Software and Design](https://turing.io/).
 Each player takes turn flipping over two cards at a time.
 If they match, that player “scores”.
 If the two cards don’t match, they must be flipped back over.